openedx/docs.openedx.org/source/educators/migration_wip/17_manage_discussions/manage_divided_discussions.rst

 .. only:: Partners

  You can share the examples in the :ref:`Read the Group Indicator in Posts` section with your learners.
-The :ref:`learners:Course Discussions Index` section in the *EdX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.
+The :ref:`Course Discussions Index<course discussions index>` section in the *EdX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.

 .. only:: Open_edX

  You can share the examples in the :ref:`Read the Group Indicator in Posts` section with your learners.
-The :ref:`openlearners:Course Discussions Index` section in the *Open edX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.
+The :ref:`Course Discussions Index<course discussions index>` section in the *Open edX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.